wmhilton-stoplight/platform-docs/c.troubleshooting.md

 ## Does Stoplight support adding HTML to documentation?

 HTML support within Markdown is limited.
-See our [Markdown documentation](https://meta.stoplight.io/docs/studio/docs/Documentation/03-markdown-basics.md) for more information.
+See the [Using Markdown in Documentation](4.-documentation/markdown-basics.md) page for more information.

 ## What browsers does Stoplight support?

-We aim to support the following browsers and minimum versions.
+Stoplight aims to support the following browsers and minimum versions:

 |               | Chrome | Safari        | Firefox | Edge          |
 | ------------- | ------ | ------------- | ------- | ------------- |